Migrating from Legacy

 docker-compose.ymlorappsettings.jsonyet.
 You will need to copy the values from them during the mapping phase.

 Step 1.
-Disable the Legacy Application
+Disable Legacy Background Tasks

 Warning: Absolute Prerequisite